Knee Pain Causes

 Injuries and Surgery

-Knee pain is most often associated with general wear and tear from daily activities like walking, bending, standing, and lifting making it a common complaint among adults.
-Whether an individual’s knee pain is caused by aging or injury, it can be a nuisance and even debilitating in most circumstances.
-Almost all adults will experience this type of pain as time goes on and as they age.
+Knee pain is most often associated with general wear and tear from daily activities such as walking, bending, standing, and lifting, making it a common complaint among adults.
+Whether the knee pain is caused by aging or injury, it can be a nuisance and, in many cases, even debilitating.
+Almost all adults will experience this type of pain as they age.

 Brief anatomy of the knee